OpenMendel/ClassicMendel/README.md

 This is the official distribution of the legacy Mendel package, version 16.0.

 Mendel is a comprehensive package for the statistical analysis of qualitative and quantitative genetic traits.
+See below for the anaylsis options available.

 ## Download